 Gaeastar manufactures 3D-printed cups made of clay.
 These are inspired by kulhar, handmade takeaway clay cups distributed by street vendors in India; after use, kulhar are smashed on the ground as a means of returning the clay to the earth.

 On the other hand, Gaeastar’s cups are washable and reusable.
-It currently claims to exploring an end-to-end waste life cycle model with the city of Zurich and a local coffee shop.
+It currently claims to be exploring an end-to-end waste life cycle model with the city of Zurich and a local coffee shop.

 “Today’s plastic and paper to-go cups require vast amounts of resources and processing for only 15 minutes of convenience,” said Gaeastar founder Sanjeev Mankotia.
 “We simply have to provide better solutions to solve the pollution crisis.